ctz/sgx-pwenclave/README.md

 keys to encrypt ('seal') data to future executions of itself or enclaves signed by the same key.

-This project does simple PBKDF2 password hashing inside an SGX enclave.
+This project does PBKDF2 password hashing inside an SGX enclave.
-Password hashes are only available to the enclave, and therefore no amount of database leakage will jeopardise user passwords.
+Password hashes are only available to enclaves which have been enrolled in a 'region', and therefore no amount of database leakage will jeopardise user passwords.
 Your stack of GPUs are useless here.

+A region is represented with a AES key, and enclaves in a region have a copy of it sealed to them.
+The key itself can be kept offline and only used when enrolling new enclaves or doing disaster recovery.

 Warning
 -------

 This is extremely experimental.
 Use at your own risk.
 There is no warranty.

-This repo includes the enclave signing private key and the enclave runs in debug mode, so this in fact provides no meaningful security.
+This repo includes a trivial region key, the enclave signing private key and the enclave runs in debug mode, so this in fact provides no meaningful security.

 Tour